 U.S. Department of Education Assistance:

-Read the U.S. Department of Education document, Improving Teacher Quality State Grants (August, 2005), which is the revised non-regulatory guidance to help state and local educational agencies meet NCLB's teacher quality goals.
-"This Non-Regulatory Guidance explains how State educational agencies, local educational agencies, and State agencies for higher education can effectively use Title II, Part A funds to ensure that all teachers are highly qualified and effective, a critical component of the No Child Left Behind Act and the Individuals with Disabilities Education Act" (section: Purpose of this Guidance, para.
+Read the U.S. Department of Education document, Improving Teacher Quality State Grants (2006), which is the revised non-regulatory guidance to help state and local educational agencies meet NCLB's teacher quality goals.
+"This Non-Regulatory Guidance explains how State educational agencies, local educational agencies, and State agencies for higher education can effectively use Title II, Part A funds to ensure that all teachers are highly qualified and effective, a critical component of the No Child Left Behind Act and the Individuals with Disabilities Education Act" (Purpose of this Guidance section, para.
 1).
 The document also includes clearer answers to the definition of a highly-qualified teacher, what is meant my core-academic subjects, and what is meant by highly-qualified professional development.

 ASCD's special report Spotlight on Teacher Quality includes several resources.
 Part 1 (March 2, 2004) examines teacher quality noted in the U.S. No Child Left Behind Act and recruitment and retention of quality teachers.
 Part II (March 4, 2004) looks at professional development strategies and perspectives on the teacher quality issue.
 Additional resources include books, articles, and the link to Research-Based Characteristics of High-Quality Teacher Preparation.

 Council of Chief State School Officers is playing a major role in the Common Core State Standards Initiative.
 Of interest for teacher assessment: Council of Chief State School Officers.
-(2010, July).
-Interstate Teacher Assessment and Support Consortium (InTASC) model core teaching standards: A resource for state dialogue (Draft for public comment).
+(2011).
+Interstate Teacher Assessment and Support Consortium (InTASC) model core teaching standards: A resource for state dialogue.
 Washington, DC: Author.
 Retrieved from http://www.ccsso.org/resources/programs/interstate_teacher_assessment_consortium_(intasc).html

 National Standards for Quality Online Courses, Version 2, from the International Association for K-12 Online Learning (iNACOL) were released in October 2011.
 These standards address quality in courses (content, instructional design, assessment, technology, course evaluation and support) and teaching in both online and blended programs and promote more personalized learning.